Bill1550/NightDogs/README.md

 # NightDogs
 Android demo app using Kotlin coroutines and Moshi with Retrofit.

-The uses a repo based pattern.
-Coroutines can provide a much cleaner implementation for basic asynchronous operation than RxJava.
+The app uses a repo based pattern.

+This app is an experiment to see if coroutines can provide a much cleaner implementation for basic asynchronous operation than RxJava.

 ## Problem Statement ##